dfadev/carry-on/docs/api/carry-on-react/withState.md

 | `id`        | Debug log uses this to identify components                                                                                 |
 | `onMount`   | Called with the current state when the component mounts.                                                                   |
 | `onUnmount` | Called with the current state when the component unmounts.                                                                 |

-A higher order component that injects state into the wrapped component.

-All properties are optional.

 ```js
 import { withState } from "carry-on-react";